- "The market still looking at clues to see what the Fed's temperature is with regards to rates," said Nitesh Shah.

 LONDON: Copper fell for the first time this week on Thursday as mixed signals from the US Federal Reserve triggered investor jitters about the timing of interest rate increases, which could sap demand for metals.

-“The fundamentals for copper still look good, but the sentiment changed slightly with some of the hawkish comments from the Fed and the release of copper from Chinese reserves.”
+"The fundamentals for copper still look good but the sentiment changed slightly with some of hawkish comments from the Fed and the release of copper from Chinese reserves."

-The dollar hovered near a two-month high, still making copper, which is priced in the greenback, less attractive to global buyers.
+The dollar edged lower but remained near a two-month high, still making copper which is priced in the US greenback less attractive to global buyers.

 Also weighing on prices was a plan by China's state reserves administration to auction its reserves of copper, zinc and aluminium on July 5-6 in a bid to cool surging prices.

-On-warrant stocks of copper in LME-registered warehouses climbed to their highest since June 2020 at 185,200 tonnes.
+INVENTORIES: On-warrant stocks of copper in LME-registered warehouses registered climbed to their highest since June 2020 at 185,200 tonnes.

-The amount of cancelled warrants - metal earmarked for delivery - was at 5% of total stocks, its lowest since September 2011.
+The amount of cancelled warrants, metal earmarked for delivery, was at 5% of total stocks, which was its lowest since September 2011.